-Most children with dyslexia can learn to read comfortably.
+Most children with dyslexia can learn to read.
 Pre-reading language and cognitive skills can improve with exercise.
 It’s just that while good readers exercise and build these foundational skills naturally, simply through listening, dyslexic children need more practice, more stimulation.

 Each exercise presents your child with sound trials in quick succession, adding speed and complexity at your child’s pace, building towards processing proficiency at natural language speed.
 We then add reading-specific exercises.